twota/terms-of-service-and-privacy-policy/README.md

 If you believe content on “Twota” infringes your copyright, please contact us at “ info@twota.ca ” with the following information:

-▪A description of the copyrighted work you claim has been infringed.
+▪ A description of the copyrighted work you claim has been infringed.

-▪A description of where the allegedly infringing content appears in the app.
+▪ A description of where the allegedly infringing content appears in the app.

-▪Your full contact information (name, address, phone number, email).
+▪ Your full contact information (name, address, phone number, email).

-▪A statement that you have a good faith belief that the use is not authorized by the copyright owner, its agent, or the law.
+▪ A statement that you have a good faith belief that the use is not authorized by the copyright owner, its agent, or the law.

-▪A statement, made under penalty of perjury, that the information provided is accurate and that you are the copyright owner or authorized to act on their behalf.
+▪ A statement, made under penalty of perjury, that the information provided is accurate and that you are the copyright owner or authorized to act on their behalf.

-▪Your physical or electronic signature.
+▪ Your physical or electronic signature.

 7. Privacy